FAQs for the Local Emergency Directive

 Indoor Amusements (Laser Tag/Paint Ball/Indoor Playground)

-Indoor amusements may reopen at 50 percent capacity and must follow the minimum Health Protocols.
+Indoor amusements may reopen at 50 percent capacity and must follow the minimum Health Protocols found here.

 Yes, amusement parks may re-open at 50 percent capacity, and visitors must follow minimum standard health protocols.

-Individuals may be in groups of 10 or fewer, must remain 6 feet from individuals not from their household, and must follow Minimum Standard Health Protocols.
+Any outdoor gathering in excess of 10 people is prohibited.
+Individuals who gather in groups of 10 or fewer, must remain 6 feet apart from individuals not from their household, must wear face coverings, and must follow Minimum Standard Health Protocols.

 Rafting or tubing